-- the importance of comparability in collecting qualitative and quantitative information on skills needs in ICT - hence the questionnaire for employers and employees was modelled on existing international examples; and, - the multilevel governance approach as a framework for the analysis of the effectiveness of institutional cooperation between the national, regional and sectoral levels in skills development - hence the tool used for mapping processes and actors was coherent with this approach.
+- to obtain comparable data on skills needs by using a questionnaire for employers and employees modelled on existing international examples; and, - to examine the interaction between the national, regional and sectoral levels in skills development through an analysis of institutional cooperation.

-This report presents the analysis of institutional cooperation and coordination, whereas the ICT skills needs assessment is presented in a separate report (ETF, 2017a).
+This report presents the analysis of institutional cooperation and coordination.
+The ICT skills needs assessment is presented in a separate report.